jamro/jsbattle/packages/jsbattle-docs/docs/manual/consts.md

-Radar Beam Focal    | 6°                   | angle that radar beam covers Radar Beam Range    | 300                  | how far away from the tank the radar scan Radar Turning Speed | 6°                   | in degrees per simulation step Ram Damage          | 0.1 + speed*0.8      | damage dealt to an opponent when you ram him Tank Moving Speed   | 2                    | enabling boost will double this value Tank Turning Speed  | 2                    | in degrees per simulation step
+Radar Beam Focal    | 6°                   | angle that radar beam covers Radar Beam Range    | 300                  | how far away from the tank the radar scan Radar Turning Speed | 6°                   | in degrees per simulation step Ram Damage          | 0.1 + speed * 0.4    | damage dealt to an opponent when you ram him Tank Moving Speed   | 2                    | enabling boost will double this value Tank Turning Speed  | 2                    | in degrees per simulation step